 Patria was the inaugural Director of SPRINZ from 2000-2009 (taking a break due to her kidney transplant), then 2012 until she became Associate Dean Research for the Faculty of Health and Environmental Sciences from 2013 to 2015.

-Patria’s research focuses on improving sport performance using sports biomechanics and sports anthropometry, and focuses on reducing sporting injuries by investigating injury mechanisms and injury prevention methods and using sports epidemiology analyses.
+Patria’s research focuses on improving sport performance using sports biomechanics and sports anthropometry, and on reducing sporting injuries by investigating injury mechanisms and injury prevention methods and using sports epidemiology analyses.
 Patria’s research focuses on rugby union, rugby league, rowing, gymnastics, and triathlon.

 Novel solutions as a result of Patria’s collaborative research have emerged to address coaches’ questions.
 Examples include the gymnastics vaulting feedback system, rowing technique analysis using boat instrumentation and the AUT goggles training system, netball shooting analysis, grinding biomechanics of Team New Zealand sailors, shinguard and mouthguard impact testing.
 Patria was lead researcher for the Sydney 2000 Olympics anthropometry project, the 2014-2015 projects for World Rugby on long term player health outcomes including the effects of concussion, and on player protective equipment and prosthetic devices and hearing aid development for rugby.
 She led the development of the New Zealand Accident Compensation Corporation (ACC) SportSmart injury prevention programme in 1999 and in 2014/15 provided a national review of this injury prevention programme.